Basic Microsoft Windows 3.x troubleshooting

 Issue with hardware device

-If you are having difficulties with a hardware device, see the basic troubleshooting section for steps that can be taken to help resolve your hardware issues.
+If you are having difficulties with a hardware device, see the basic troubleshooting overview for steps that can be taken to help resolve your hardware issues.

-If you are still running into errors, or unable to resolve your issue, search our web page, check our on-line help section, and check our Q&A section for additional help and recommendations.
+If you are still running into errors, or unable to resolve your issue, search Computer Hope for info, check our on-line help overview, and check our Q&A for additional help and recommendations.
 If after checking these locations you are still unable to resolve your issue, feel free to contact our support team.